-Students must include all requested information on the Application for Admission, list all schools previously attended, completed residency form, completed tuberculosis questionnaire, and a copy of a primary photo identification card.
+Students must include all requested information on the Application for Admission, including schools previously attended, residency form, tuberculosis questionnaire, and a copy of a primary photo identification card.

 To be accepted into a degree granting program of study, a student must be considered a high school graduate or GED recipient.
 The following chart details admission requirements for degree seeking and non-degree seeking applicants.